Interesting words in the Bible

 By reading it literally, the early translators of the Bible into English inadvertently shuffled two words together and made a nonsense.
 The [o] sound in the second syllable of [ˈjəˈhoˈva] comes from the [o] sound in the second syllable of Adonai.
 The [a] sound in the third syllable of [ˈjəˈhoˈva] comes from the [a] sound in the third syllable of Adonai.
 The vowels in the first syllables don’t match exactly, but I am told that they correspond in an important sense and that the difference between them has to do with the question of what vowels can go with what consonants.

-Since Jews do not pronounce the Tetragrammaton, the word Jehovah actually has little significance to them.
+Since Jews do not pronounce the tetragrammaton, the form Jehovah actually has little significance to them.
 It is ironic that Christians tend to think of Jehovah as a Jewish name, while Jews tend to think of it as a Christian one.

-So if God’s name was not pronounced [ˈjəˈhoˈva], on what basis have modern scholars concluded that it was pronounced [jah'we]?
+So if God’s name was not pronounced [ˈjəˈhoˈva], on what basis have modern scholars concluded that it was pronounced [ˈjaˌhwe]?
 Well, first let me say that the conclusion is not a firm one.
 Debate continues.
-But it certainly has two syllables not three, and [jah'we] seems to be the best guess.
+But it probably had two syllables not three, and [ˈjaˌhwe] seems to be the best guess.
 There are two kinds of evidence.